AppsFlyer/lein-protodeps/README.md

                                                         :dependencies [[products/foo]]}}}
 ```

+## Cross repository compilation

+`lein-protodeps` also supports cross-repo compilation, for example when a `.proto` file dependency in one repo imports a file
+residing in a different repo.

+To enable cross-repo compilation, simply add both repos to the `:repos` config map.

 ## Git HTTP authentication

 Often, when working locally, you will probably want to use SSH when cloning from Git.
 However, this may not be possible in all environments, such as